Jebyto/Biblioteca-de-Jogos/README.md

 4. Start the development server:

    ```
-   npm start
+   npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to view the application.
+5. Open your browser and visit `http://localhost:5173` to view the application.

 ## Usage

-1. To add a new game, click on the "Add Game" button.
-2. Enter the title of the game and the link to its cover image.
+1. Enter the title of the game and the link to its cover image.
-3. Click on the "Add" button to add the game to your library.
+2. To add a new game, click on the "Adicionar à biblioteca" button.
-4. To remove a game, click on the "Remove" button next to the game you want to remove.
+3. To remove a game, click on the "Remover" button next to the game you want to remove.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests for any improvements or bug fixes you'd like to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was inspired by [insert inspiration here].
-- Special thanks to [anyone you'd like to thank].

----

-Feel free to customize this README to better fit your project!
-You can add sections like "Future Improvements," "Credits," or anything else you think would be helpful.